Abizern/abizern.github.com/source/_posts/2012-03-17-hello-octopress.markdown

 [GitHub](http://github.com "GitHub") and have it in a repository.

 I've tried to set the general colours to Solarized Light.
-Seems okay so far but still plenty of room for tweeking.
+Seems okay so far but still plenty of room for tweaking.